- Download our Moving to Turkey Guide (PDF)

 Business hours

-Business hours are usually Monday to Friday, 8.30am to 6pm, with lunch generally between 12pm and 1pm.
+Business hours are usually Monday to Friday, 9am to 6pm, with a lunch break generally between 12pm and 1pm.
+Be mindful that many businesses operate on shorter hours on Fridays.

 Language of business

-Turkish is the official language of business, although English is widely spoken by Turkish businesspeople.
-It may be useful for expats to learn a few key phrases of Turkish as this will be highly appreciated, but interpreters are also plentiful in Turkish business circles.
+Turkish is the official language of business.
+While English is widely spoken in multinational firms and in Istanbul’s business circles, you should not assume universal fluency.
+In more traditional or family-run businesses, you will need Turkish.
+It may be helpful to learn a few key phrases of Turkish, as this will be highly appreciated.
+Interpreters are plentiful if you need one.

 Greeting

-A firm handshake is exchanged when male associates greet each other, and direct eye contact should be maintained at all times.
-This is often accompanied by the Islamic greeting, 'Assalamu alaikum' (peace be upon you).
-Although some Muslim women prefer not to, most women will also shake hands with business associates.
-If unsure, wait for a woman to initiate greetings.
+A firm handshake is the standard greeting when male associates meet, and it is essential to maintain direct eye contact.
+This is often accompanied by the Arabic greeting, ‘Assalamu alaikum’ (peace be upon you).
+Most women will also shake hands with business associates, though some conservative Muslim women may prefer not to.
+If you are unsure, simply wait for a woman to initiate the handshake.

 Business dress

 Business dress in Turkey is conservative.
-Men are expected to wear a suit and tie, although high temperatures and humidity in Turkish cities may sometimes negate this and a shirt and smart trousers are acceptable.
-Women should also wear smart business suits and keep their shoulders, arms and legs covered.
+Men are expected to wear a suit and tie, especially in finance and law.
+High temperatures in summer may make a smart shirt and trousers acceptable.
+Women should also wear smart business suits, conservative dresses, or skirts (at least knee length).
+Shoulders should remain covered.

 Gifts

-Gift-giving is not an established practice in Turkish business circles, with Turks preferring to take business associates out for dinner instead.
-If giving gifts, avoid alcohol or pork products.
+Gift-giving is not an established practice in Turkish business circles.
+Turks generally prefer to take business associates out for dinner instead.
+If you do give a gift, avoid alcohol or pork products.
+A box of sweets, like baklava, or a small craft from your home country is a safe choice.

 Gender equality